sindastra/CPPaste4/README.md

 ### Additional Info

-It's called version **4** as it's the fourth version I'm writing from scratch (each being completely different and with a different goal, this one to be minimalistic) and this version is the first to be open source!
+It's called **CPPaste4** as it's the fourth version I'm writing from scratch (each being completely different and with a different goal, this one to be minimalistic) and this version is the first to be open source!

 See the [Wiki](https://github.com/sindastra/CPPaste4/wiki) for more info.